 In the past three decades, Liberia suffered two civil wars that killed ten percent of the population, displaced a majority, and recruited tens of thousands of people into combat.
 Though the last armed conflict ended in 2003, the country still remains very poor; most young men have limited employment, and so some turn to criminal activity.
 The men who were targeted and participated in this study were considered at highest risk for this type of criminal or violent behavior.
 The sample enrolled in the CBT program had an average of eight years of schooling and earned about US$68 in the past month working 46 hours per week (mainly in low skilled labor and illicit work).
 Thirty-eight percent were former members of an armed group, and 24 percent were homeless.

-Researchers conducted a randomized evaluation to measure the impact of the Sustainable Transformation of Youth in Liberia program (STYL), a short-term CBT program targeting high-risk young men to reduce destructive behaviors, such as criminality and substance abuse.
-STYL was developed organically over the past ten years by the Network for Empowerment and Progressive Initiatives, a local organization led by reformed combatants and other formerly high risk youth.
-Among a random sample of 999 young men living in Monrovia, half were randomly enrolled in STYL.
+Researchers conducted a randomized evaluation to measure the impact of the Sustainable Transformation of Youth in Liberia program (STYL), a short-term CBT program targeting high-risk young men to reduce criminality and other destructive behaviors.
+STYL was developed organically over the preceding 15 years by the Network for Empowerment and Progressive Initiatives, a local organization led by reformed combatants and other formerly high-risk youth.
+NEPI recruited 999 young men living in Monrovia, and half were randomly enrolled in STYL.

-The eight-week STYL program combined frequent group therapy sessions with one-on-one counseling, conducted by program facilitators who were graduates of a previous STYL program.
-Through a combination of discussion, reflection, and practical homework assignments, the program aimed to improve participants’ self-image and self-control.
+The eight-week STYL program, which was initially evaluated between 2010 and 2012, combined frequent group therapy sessions with one-on-one counseling, conducted by program facilitators who were graduates of a previous STYL program.
+Counsellors aimed to help participants improve their self-control and self-image and deal peacefully with anger and violence.
+The curriculum—which combined discussion, reflection, and practical homework assignments—was designed to help participants recognize harmful thoughts and behaviors and practice new responses.
 Participants were given lunch during session days to compensate for time spent in session.

 Researchers also examined the impact of unconditional cash transfers on the young men’s behaviors and beliefs.
 Shortly after the therapy program ended, another random half of the 999 young men received one-time unconditional cash grants of US$200.
 Thus, one group of the men received cash, a second group received therapy, a third group received both cash and therapy, and a fourth comparison group received nothing.

-To measure both short- and longer-term impacts on participants’ beliefs, behaviors, and economic outcomes, researchers conducted follow-up surveys two and five weeks, and twelve and thirteen months after the cash grants were distributed.
+To measure both short- and longer-term impacts on participants’ beliefs, behaviors, and economic outcomes, researchers conducted follow-up surveys two and five weeks, twelve and thirteen months, and 114 and 115 months (or approximately 10 years) after the cash grants were distributed.
+When they followed up ten years later, researchers collected survey data from 833 (83 percent) of the original respondents, including 93 percent of known survivors (103 participants died in the intervening years).
+Researchers combined survey responses to create indexes of participants’ antisocial behavior, economic performance, and other measures of behaviors and beliefs.
 Since most data were self-reported, they validated the behavior of a subsample with intensive qualitative observation.

 Behaviors and beliefs